-FOR PLACE AND PLANET
+FOR PEOPLE PLACE AND PLANET

 The Telluride Institute is an innovative non-profit organization that fosters the transition to a sustainable world.
 We work with communities, businesses, and the public sector to create and advance real solutions that support the health of environments, cultures, and economies.
 We collaborate with leading artists, scientists, and educators to map a progressive future.